 In one of my sessions at iFLT yesterday, we were doing a Speed Dating activity and discussing lots of different questions from a list in pairs.
 My partner asked me the question, “What was your biggest TCI success last year?”, and I responded, “Oh, I’m not teaching, so I don’t have one”.
 She followed up … Continue reading Learn Mandarin with Mafia…even if you don’t speak any Mandarin!!

 Is your class loving to hate The Unfair Game?
 Then they will love to hate Grudge Ball.
-If you've ever emailed something to me to share on the blog and thought, "Well that was a total waste!", you just haven't waited long enough 😉 Allison Robertson in Texas emailed me instructions for Grudge Ball and … Continue reading Grudge Ball / Resentimiento
+How I discovered Grudge Ball If you've ever emailed something to me to share on the blog and thought, "Well that was a total waste!", you just haven't waited long enough 😉 Allison Robertson in Texas emailed me … Continue reading Grudge Ball / Resentimiento

 I can't believe that I am posting yet another game...but I am!
 This is the third game that I've posted within the last week, after The Event is Right game show and the Is it Possible? game board.
 This time, the idea comes from Julia Ullman, who has been translating my Spanish 1 units into French.
 She has been … Continue reading The Unfair Game